Mexico scours for dozens missing amid floods as storms abate

 President Enrique Pena Nieto said the storms had inflicted the worst widespread flooding damage in Mexico in recorded history, and he canceled a planned trip to the United Nations in New York next week to oversee relief efforts.

-More poor weather was headed for Mexico on Friday, with a low pressure area entering the Gulf showing a 20 percent chance of becoming a tropical cyclone over the next two days, the U.S. National Hurricane Center said.

-Still, the potential risks linked to the incoming weather front had eased overnight, the hurricane center added.

-The flooding damage could hamper the Mexican economy’s recovery from a surprise contraction in the second quarter, though analysts are still unsure how much it will cost.
+The damage the storms wrought could hamper the Mexican economy’s recovery from a soft patch in the second quarter, economists said.

-Eduardo Reinoso, head of Mexican natural disaster risk assessment company Evaluacion de Riesgos Naturales, told Reuters the damages to Mexico would likely be comparable with those caused by Hurricane Wilma in 2005.

-Along with two other storms, Wilma shaved 0.49 percent off Mexico’s gross domestic product in 2005, according to a study by the Organization for Economic Cooperation and Development.

-More than 50,000 people have had to be evacuated from their homes, and Acapulco was hit by looting this week as communication breakdowns put a squeeze on supplies.
+Acapulco was hit by looting this week as communication breakdowns put a squeeze on supplies while crocodiles escaped lagoons in the port of Tampico.
+More than 50,000 people have had to be evacuated from their homes.

-Additional reporting by Liz Diaz, Michael O'Boyle and David Alire Garcia; Writing by Dave Graham and Elinor Comlay; Editing by Simon Gardner and Mohammad Zargham